Beginning July 14, the Library will be located in Building 3600 (former Media Center).

 - Additional electrical outlets

-- Plus better lighting, heating, and air conditioning and a roof that doesn’t leak when it rains!
+- Better lighting, heating, and air conditioning and a roof that doesn’t leak when it rains!

 Project Vision Statement